7 things every talent retention strategy should have in summary:

 One of the more worrying facts from our report into employee satisfaction was that 45% of employees were looking to leave their roles, with a dislike of their core duties being the main reason why they wanted to leave.
 With that in mind, HR teams and line managers must ensure the jobs offered to employees align with their own skills and interests.

-Examining whether the job listings you post are reflective of the actual work experience should the priority in this instance.
+Examining whether the job listings you post are reflective of the actual work experience should be the priority in this instance.
 After all, if an employee joins on the strength of a job advert, but finds the workplace experience is vastly different to what they were expecting, it’s unlikely they’ll stick around for the long term!

 To discover if your job listings are accurate and meeting your employees expectations, think about initiating a pulse survey to ask them directly.
 That way, you’ll know for sure if they are getting the experience they expect.
 And, don’t forget to carry out your exit interviews, either!